The basics of buy-to-let mortgages

 Some changes to the way finance costs can be offset against income tax were introduced in April 2017.
 These are far reaching and will be implemented over a four-year period.
 It is important that you obtain professional advice from a qualified tax adviser regarding the effect of these changes on your own circumstances.

 In terms of the property itself, some lenders are reluctant to provide a buy-to-let mortgage where there is an element of commercial property underneath or adjacent to the property.
 This is a very important point to bear in mind during your buy-to-let property hunt.

 As independent mortgage advisers, ESPC Mortgages can help with all aspects of understanding your budget, applying for a mortgage and dealing with the relevant insurance requirements.
 Give us a call on 0131 253 2920.

 If you are thinking to take first steps into the buy-to-let property market make sure to get in touch with ESPC Lettings, who will more than happy to offer advice on the rental market in Edinburgh.

 The information contained in this article is provided in good faith.
 Whilst every care has been taken in the preparation of the information, no responsibility is accepted for any errors which, despite our precautions, it may contain.
 No individual mortgage advice is given, nor intended to be given in this article.

-Buy-to-let mortgages are not regulated by Financial Conduct Authority and not covered by the Financial Services Compensation Scheme.
+Buy-to-let mortgages are not regulated by the Financial Conduct Authority and are not covered by the Financial Services Compensation Scheme.
 They are however supervised and applicants can complain to the Financial Ombudsman Service if they feel they have not been properly advised.